elastos/Elastos.Hive.Node/docs/source/index.rst

 Here is the documents for the APIs of the hive node.
 The hive node supports the following service:

 - authentication and authorization
-- the subscription of the vault service.
+- the subscription of the vault service
 - the services under the vault: database, files, scripting, payment, backup
-- the subscription of the backup service.
+- the subscription of the backup service

 Summary
 =======